Clearing's Chronic Pain Blog

 If you have chronic pain, you may be wondering if there are any other treatment options besides prescription or over-the-counter medications.
-Maybe you’ve come across the term “nutraceutical,” which can refer to vitamins that are thought to provide health benefits.
+Maybe you’ve come across the term “nutraceutical,” which refers to vitamins that can provide certain health benefits.
 Many people with chronic pain use nutraceuticals, or natural supplements, to help manage their pain.

-This is because these supplements are safe, non-habit forming and don’t have harmful side effects.
+These supplements are generally safe and non-habit forming, without harmful side effects.
 They also have few interactions with prescription or over-the-counter drugs.

 Below we review some of the well-researched natural supplements that can help relieve pain.
 Specifically, we will discuss:

 - Are nutraceuticals right for you?

 With so many types of natural supplements, it can be difficult to find one that works.
 Generally speaking, supplements should be chosen based on the type of pain you are experiencing and its source.

 However, there is a difference between supplements that act upon the primary source of the pain and those that act upon the pain pathway (or secondary source).
 Most natural supplements address the secondary source of pain, since they typically do not reverse or address the condition itself.